List Decoding Algorithm based on Voting in Groebner Bases for General One-Point AG Codes: Introduction

 There was room for improvements in the original result \citep{lee11}, namely, (a) they have not clarified the relation between its error-correcting capability and existing minimum distance lower bounds except for the one-point Hermitian codes, (b) they have not analyzed the computational complexity, (c) they assumed that the maximum pole order used for code construction is less than the code length, and (d) they have not shown how to use the method with the Feng-Rao improved code construction \citep{feng95}.
-We shall (1) prove that the error-correcting capability of the original proposal is always equal to half of the bound in \citep{andersen08} for the minimum distance of one-point primal codes (Proposition \ref{prop:AG}), (2) generalize their algorithm to work with any one-point AG codes, (3) modify their algorithm to a list decoding algorithm, (4) remove the assumptions (c) and (d) above, (5) remove unnecessary computational steps from the original proposal, (6) analyze the computational complexity in terms of the number of multiplications and divisions in the finite field.
-The proposed algorithm is implemented on the Singular computer algebra system \citep{singular313}, and we verified that the proposed algorithm can correct more errors than \citep{beelen10,guruswami99} with manageable computational complexity.
+We shall (1) prove that the error-correcting capability of the original proposal is always equal to half of the bound in \citet{andersen08} for the minimum distance of one-point primal codes (Proposition \ref{prop:AG}), (2) generalize their algorithm to work with any one-point AG codes, (3) modify their algorithm to a list decoding algorithm, (4) remove the assumptions (c) and (d) above, (5) remove unnecessary computational steps from the original proposal, (6) analyze the computational complexity in terms of the number of multiplications and divisions in the finite field.
+We remark that a generalization of \citet{lee11} to arbitrary primal AG code is also reported in \citet{lee14} using a similar idea in this paper reported earlier as a conference paper \citep{gmr12isit}.

+The proposed algorithm is implemented on the Singular computer algebra system \citep{singular313}, and we verified that the proposed algorithm can correct more errors than \citet{beelen10,guruswami99} with manageable computational complexity in many cases that are examined and reported in our computational experiments.

 This paper is organized as follows: Section \ref{sec2} introduces notations and relevant facts.
-Section \ref{sec3} improves \citep{lee11} in various ways, and the differences to the original \citep{lee11} are summarized in Section \ref{sec:diff}.
-Section \ref{sec4} shows that the proposed modification to \citep{lee11} works as claimed.
+Section \ref{sec3} improves \citet{lee11} in various ways, and the differences to the original \citep{lee11} are summarized in Section \ref{sec:diff}.
+Section \ref{sec4} shows that the proposed modification to \citet{lee11} works as claimed.
 Section \ref{sec:experiment} compares its computational complexity with the conventional methods.
 Section \ref{sec6} concludes the paper.
 Part of this paper was presented at 2012 IEEE International Symposium on Information Theory, Cambridge, MA, USA, July 2012 \citep{gmr12isit}.